armeniki/BCM-Tools/README.md

 For example, if you wanted to increase the number of extensions your unit provides from 8 to 12, you would need to make those changes within Element Manager but would also need to update the unit's keycode signature to reflect that change.

-Nortel manufactured different "releases" of this units: R1 to R6.
-For units that are R1, R2 and R3, keycode signature generation is again fairly straightforward, using hashing and concatenation simlilar to the POTD method.
-However, for releases R5 and R6, Nortel decided to change to a PKI (public key infrastructure) style, which requires a bit more work.
+Nortel provided different "releases" of software for these units: R1 to R6.
+For units that